Anal herpes is a type of herpes simplex virus (HSV) infection that affects the anal area.

 How Is Anal Herpes Diagnosed?

 If you suspect you have anal herpes, it’s important to see a healthcare provider.
-They may use one or more of the following methods to diagnose the condition:

 - Physical Examination: A doctor can often identify herpes sores by their appearance.